nnation/pt_disciplined_trading/README.md

 Too much risk.
 Remove if you want to try to jump on a pump.

 ### Downtrend
-So the EMAGAIN setup buys when there's been an established trend of positive price action.
+So the EMASPREAD setup buys when there's been an established trend of positive price action.
 If there's a significant dip, we avoid buying in because it could be indication that the run is over.

 ### High Risk Pump
 These coins are showing very high increases in value.
 The chance that they will crash is too great to risk.